Separation of policy and compute

 Dynamic data masking – Enforce queries at runtime without writing code or copying data

-Attribute-based access controls (ABAC) – Map powerful ABAC and Purpose Based Access Controls (PBAC) models to primitive access controls that exist in the database
+Attribute-based access controls (ABAC) – Map powerful attribute- and purpose-based models to primitive access controls that exist in the database